background image

 · 3 min read

-As the leading platform for sustainability information and data, illuminem is proud to present a curated collection of book reviews, author interviews, and essential reading lists.
+As the leading platform for sustainability information and data, illuminem is proud to present a curated collection of sustainability book reviews, offering both inspiration and practical knowledge to help navigate the complexities of creating a greener future.

 In Disrupt with Impact, Roger Spitz challenges traditional business strategies, advocating for antifragility and anticipatory risk management to thrive in a volatile, interconnected world.

-Self-learning in sustainability: the rising importance of books over degrees, by Maria Tymtsias
+Self-learning in sustainability: the rising importance of books over degrees - curated by Maria Tymtsias

 A curated list of essential books for self-directed learning in sustainability, aiming to provide a deeper, practical understanding beyond academic programs.